cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 #.
 Press Cmd + Shift + P again.
 Then select "Connect to Host".
 Press Cmd + O to open the rl/legged_gym repository.
 #.
 You should now be able to edit your code in the legged_gym repo.
+#.
+IMPORTANT: If you turn your machine on and off, you will need to reset

 Step 3.
 Setup Chrome Remote Desktop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^